florian-beetz/bachelor-thesis/thesis.md

 In the first part of this thesis, the challenges when migrating to +JPMS were analyzed.
-First the open source application JabRef was migrated to Java 9.
+First, the open source application JabRef was migrated to Java 9.
 While there were also some problems with the access of internal ++API in the Java Development Kit (+JDK), the main problem when upgrading to Java 9 is the unavailability of updates for compatible third-party libraries.